cknzraposo/toaripi-slm/readme.md

 - 🎓 **Educational focus** over general-purpose chatbot functionality- 🎓 **Educational focus** over general-purpose chatbot functionality

-## ✨ Key FeaturesThis project focuses on creating a small AI language model (SLM) for the Toaripi language of Papua New Guinea to support language preservation and education.
+## ✨ Key Features

+- This project focuses on creating a small AI language model (SLM) for the Toaripi language of Papua New Guinea to support language preservation and education.
 It uses aligned English–Toaripi Bible text as training data and aims to:

-### 🧠 **Smart Content Generation**Generate original educational content (stories, vocabulary lists, comprehension questions) for primary school learners and teachers.
+### 🧠 **Smart Content Generation**

+- Generate original educational content (stories, vocabulary lists, comprehension questions) for primary school learners and teachers.

 - Create age-appropriate stories and vocabulary exercisesWork both online and offline, including on low-resource devices like Raspberry Pi, through model quantization and lightweight deployment.